sWhat is it?

 How many shots will I need?

-People who have not been exposed to rabies are given a series of 3 injections prior to travel
+People who have not been exposed to rabies are given a series of 2 to 3 injections prior to travel

 Will I need a booster?